simon0302010/efipong/README.md

 # Efipong

 Efipong is a pong game running entirely in UEFI.
 This means that it doesn't even require an operating system to run.
 It can be installed onto any USB drive and booted directly from there.
+Currently, it supports x86_64 and i686 UEFI targets.

 ## Installation